MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 ### Enter your MSA App ID

-Once the XDP product is created, go to the Product Setup page for the product to enter the MSA App ID created earlier.
+Once the product is created at Partner Center, go to the Product Setup page for the product to enter the MSA App ID created earlier.
-Product Setup can be reached by clicking on the left-most “status box” in the Tasks bar for the product in XDP, as shown below.

 ![Xbox Developer Portal product setup location screenshot](../images/ingesting_crossplay_games_xdp/image11.png)

-Once you make it to the Product Setup page, select the “Application ID Setup” section.
+Once you make it to the Product Setup page, click the “Application ID Setup” section.
 In this area, you can enter the MSA App ID you retrieved and place it in the “Application ID” field, as shown below.

 ![Application ID setup screenshot on Xbox Developer Portal](../images/ingesting_crossplay_games_xdp/image12.png)